FREQUENTLY ASKED QUESTIONS

 I went to a live show and want to tell people about it.
 What should I do?

-One, you can post about it on the official message board.
-Two, you can email me with the setlist, pictures or videos (or links to pictures or videos), or published show reviews, and I'll include the recap information in the tour archive.
+This question is not "frequent" anymore because that's what Facebook, Twitter, Instagram, etc. are there for.
+But you can also email me with the setlist, pictures or videos (or links to pictures or videos), or published show reviews, and I'll include the recap information in the tour archive.
 (Unless you don't want me to, in which case I'd still enjoy reading or seeing goodies about the show.)
 Whether the show is new or old, I'd be happy to hear from you.
 Having a tour archive is one of my continuing site goals, and it would be lovely of you to help me out since I'm still trying to figure out a way to see every show.

 Is there sheet music available for Hem's songs?
 Where can I learn how to play them?